Science and technology in Botswana: Sustainable development

-surged from 1 (2012–2015) to 15 (2016–2019) publications.
-Researchers have been tackling the problem of the invasive water fern, Salvinia molesta, which has been threatening the Okavango Delta, a UNESCO World Heritage site and Africa’s largest wetland, for the past three decades.
+Researchers have been tackling the problem of the invasive water fern Salvinia molesta, which has been threatening the Okavango Delta, a UNESCO World Heritage site and Africa's largest wetland, for the past three decades.
 Thanks to the introduction of a Salvinia-munching weevil in 2002 as an alternative to chemical pesticides, the invasion was brought under control in 2016.
+The SADC centre in Gaborone hosts the Regional Early Warning System, Famine Early Warning System, and Climate Services Centre.

+Botswana output on invasive species surged from 1 publication in the 2012 to 2015 period to 15 in the 2016 to 2019 period, according to a UNESCO study of 56 research topics related to the Sustainable Development Goals.

-Regional policy framework for science and technology
+Regional policy framework

 Botswana is one of only four SADC countries which had ratified the SADC Protocol on Science, Technology and Innovation (2008) by 2015.
 Ten of the 15 SADC countries must ratify the protocol for it to enter into force.
-The protocol promotes legal and political co-operation.
-It stresses the importance of science and technology for achieving 'sustainable and equitable socio-economic growth and poverty eradication'.
+The protocol promotes legal and political cooperation and stresses the importance of science and technology for achieving sustainable and equitable socio-economic growth and poverty eradication.

-Two primary policy documents operationalize the SADC Treaty (1992), the Regional Indicative Strategic Development Plan for 2005–2020, adopted in 2003, and the Strategic Indicative Plan for the Organ (2004).
-The Regional Indicative Strategic Development Plan for 2005–2020 identifies the region's 12 priority areas for both sectorial and cross-cutting intervention, mapping out goals and setting up concrete targets for each.
-The four sectorial areas are: trade and economic liberalization, infrastructure, sustainable food security and human and social development.
-The eight cross-cutting areas are: